openenclave/openenclave/docs/DesignDocs/ReproducibleBuildUsingNix.md

 ### Problem Description.

-In the software supply line, the most difficult phase to detect and defend from attacker is the build process.
+In the software supply line, the most difficult phase to detect and defend from attackers is the build process.
 Detection of attacks can be greatly improved by ensuring a constant output from the build process, which can be inspected by comparing to a known sha256sum for the package.